OSHA Safety Management Plan

 Here are some actions to consider:

-- Pay particular attention to new employees and to employees who are moving to new jobs.
+- Pay particular attention to new employees and employees who are conducting new tasks.

 - Train supervisors to understand all the hazards faced by employees and how to reinforce training with quick reminders and refreshers, or with disciplinary action if necessary.

-- Make sure that your top management staff understand their safety and health responsibilities and how to hold subordinate supervisory employees accountable for theirs.
+- Make sure that your top management staff understands their safety and health responsibilities and how to hold subordinate supervisory employees accountable for theirs.

 Need help putting an OSHA Safety Plan together?
-Graphic Products can provide on-site, in-person Safety Assessment Services for you!
-Here's How It Works.
+Graphic Products can provide Safety Assessment Services for you!